JaneliaSciComp/fileglancer-docs/src/content/docs/getting-started/quick-start.md

 ## Access Fileglancer

-1. **Connect to Janelia network**: Ensure you're on the Janelia internal network
+1. **Connect to Janelia network**: Ensure you're on the Janelia internal network or using the VPN
 2. **Open your browser**: Navigate to [fileglancer.int.janelia.org](https://fileglancer.int.janelia.org)
-3. **Authenticate**: Log in with your Janelia credentials when prompted
+3. **Authenticate**: Log in via Okta with your Janelia credentials

 ## Your First Navigation

 ### Find Your Data
-1. **Use the search**: In the left sidebar, search for your zone or file share path
+1. **Use the search**: In the left sidebar, search for a group or team project
 2. **Click the path**: Select the file share path from search results to access the file browser
 3. **Browse directories**: Navigate through folders using the main file browser interface